A Real Look Inside Nutrafol®

 - “Buried” clinical trial results.
 According to clinicaltrials.gov, Nutrafol® has registered and completed two clinical studies on its Core product.
 Unfortunately, the company never published the results of its second study, and without explanation.
 When this happens, it’s almost always due to unfavorable findings.
 Nutrafol®’s failure to publish data from both of their registered clinical trials suggests that the company may be burying negative data and only showing consumers the “best” results.

 - Deceptive marketing practices.
-Nutrafol® markets its one published trial to all hair loss sufferers.
+Nutrafol® markets its 2018 published trial to all hair loss sufferers.
 However, in their marketing copy, the company often fails to emphasize that this study was only conducted on women, mostly of reproductive age, with temporary, self-perceived hair thinning.
 Interestingly, this specific demographic is more likely to see hair regrowth from a nutritional supplement than others, and even more likely to see their hair loss resolve without nutritional interventions.
 Therefore, these study results cannot be applied to most hair loss sufferers.
 In all likelihood, the supplement isn’t nearly as usefulness for anyone who isn’t a woman with temporary self-perceived hair thinning due to stress, a poor diet, or menstruation.

 - Potentially dangerous ingredients.
 Some of the ingredients in Nutrafol® are largely unnecessary; they’re more so “buzzword” ingredients for hair loss consumers than they are ingredients that hair loss sufferers in the develop world lack.
 Examples include vitamin A, selenium, and iodine (to name a few) – many of which, ironically, are associated with hair loss if over-consumed via supplementation.